CharanMadhala/GlobeNest/readme.md

     [75] 10.
 Update Listing Schema - to store url and filename - previously in course we used to store image as string, now we have to add url and filename in image, in Listing schema - but I have done correct from starting - and update createLisiting call back in controllers to store actual listing url and filename returned by controller

+    [76] 11.
+Display image in index and show roues - which i have already done from begining